goodtofufriday/MMC5-PRG-CHR-to-48tsop-adapter/README.md

 Replace roms with this board.
 Use 5v 8megabit flash

 Below are instructions for the multi-board adapter.
+You can use this even for 28 pin rom boards.

+Place on back of rom.
+Pull rom CE/OE + pull high

-Bridge Pin1 for all EXCEPT 128kb chr boards
+Bridge Pin1 and 3 for all EXCEPT 128kb chr or Nrom boards

-MMC5: Bridge all five circled jumpers
+MMC5: Bridge all six circled jumpers

+CHR: Bridge 3rd Circle + 1st square for 256kb

 PRG: Bridge 1st Circle + 2nd square for 512kb or Top pads for 256kb

-CHR: Bridge 3rd Circle + 1st square for 256kb
+Also included is a ram adapter for romhacks like megaman minus inifinity. use ram IS61C256AL

 Oshpark link: https://oshpark.com/shared_projects/fcmApdiZ